DrDisc/Loloww2/family/unit-identification-analysis.md

 ---

 ### Step 4: Family Documentation
-Search for any documents Felino may have kept:
+Search for any documents Sulpicio may have kept:
 - **Discharge papers** (DD-214 or equivalent)
 - **Dog tags** (would have service number and unit)
 - **Photographs** in uniform (unit patch might be visible)